userfrosting/learn/pages/12.database/04.seeding/docs.md

 $ php bakery seed MyGroupSeed
 ```

-Of course, you can delete also choose to delete all existing groups before creating a new one :
+Of course, you can also choose to delete all existing groups before creating a new one :

 ```php
 public function run()